DFE-Digital/sts-plan-technology-for-your-school/terraform/container-app/README.md

 For the moment, if you get a 403 then give IP-specific access to the `plantechcosting` storage account for the relevant environment to the person deploying the change.
 (Permissions may be needed.)

-TODO: this is not acceptable, require a proper fix, for now use the follwoing workaround.
-* Go to plantechcosting | Networking > Enable `Public network access from all Network`
-* Disable after run Terraform

 ### Terraform Apply

 Use the apply command to apply the changes to the Azure environment.